-In Scenario 3 (Figure \ref{fig:scenario3trends}), the trends in the vapour masses strongly resemble that of Scenario 1 (Figure \ref{fig:scenario1trends}), except for the fact the negative trend gets even steeper.
-In Scenario 2 (Figure \ref{fig:scenario2trends}) however, the evolution of the disc gas is much slower and hence the trends do not undergo a reversal during the 10 Myr modelled lifetime.
+In Scenario 3 (Fig. \ref{fig:scenario3trends}), the trends in the vapour masses strongly resemble that of Scenario 1 (Fig. \ref{fig:scenario1trends}), except for the fact the negative trend gets even steeper.
+In Scenario 2 (Fig. \ref{fig:scenario2trends}) however, the evolution of the disc gas is much slower and hence the trends do not undergo a reversal during the 10 Myr modelled lifetime.
 This slower evolution also means that the trends for \ce{H2O} are much closer to those predicted by Eq. \ref{eq:Mdin}.

 We also note that Scenario 3 shows a steeper negative relationship than the other two.
 This is because in this low-turbulence scenario, fragmentation due to differential drift limits the grain sizes (apart from at the very centre of the trap).
 In this case, $F_{\rm leak}$ is modified to